tdwg/website/content/pages/community/species/plinian-core/index.md

 ## Goals outputs and outcomes

 * An assessment on how Plinian Core relates to other TDWG standards.
-Done: https://doi.org/10.3897/biss.2.25869
+Done: [https://doi.org/10.3897/biss.2.25869](https://doi.org/10.3897/biss.2.25869)
 * A detailed documentation on the different terms included in Plinian Core.
-Done: https://github.com/tdwg/PlinianCore/wiki
+Done: [https://github.com/tdwg/PlinianCore/wiki](https://github.com/tdwg/PlinianCore/wiki)
 * At least three implementations of species information systems based on Plinian Core.
-Done : See below, section “Relevant projects and initiatives”
+Done (See below, section “Relevant projects and initiatives”)
 * A SPARQL Endpoint and underlying ontology implemented and working.
-Done: https://crossnature.eu/visor/
+Done: [https://crossnature.eu/visor/](https://crossnature.eu/visor/)
 * A standard specification complying with the TDWG SDS.
 The TG plans to make a formal submission of the documentation to the TDWG Executive by November 27th, 2020.
 In progress

 ## Becoming involved